neard/neard/README.md

 ## Configuration

-Before starting NEard, edit the configuration file `neard.conf` :
+Before starting Neard, edit the configuration file `neard.conf` :
 * **lang** - Language (see `neard\core\langs` folder for a complete list).
 Default : `english`
 * **timezone** - The default timezone used by all date/time functions.
 Default : `"Europe/Paris"`
 * **notepad** - The editor while opening files.
 Default : `"notepad.exe"`